Lochnivar/ashverse/books/book-04-the-ashes.md

 - German stupidity (specific European events) that forces North American cooperation
 - The forging of the triad relationship between US, Confederacy, and California
 - Responses to rising European tensions
-- The immortal bloodlines' final reflections on the 76-year journey
+- The Fairfax and Meade families' final reflections on the 76-year journey
 - How each nation (Confederacy, Union, Native states, California) responds
 - The weight of history and the choices made
 - Preparation for an uncertain future